Content Brief: recapping holiday marketing, Facebook Instant Articles, and more

 Goodbye, 2016.
 We may have categorically ranked you as “the worst” but you are now behind us.
 Onwards and upwards!
-But first, let’s look into the most interesting content marketing news of the last month, including some stellar holiday marketing, brands experimentation with Facebook Instant Articles and more.
+But first, let’s look into the most interesting content marketing news of the last month, including some stellar holiday marketing, experimentation with Facebook Instant Articles, and more.

 Facebook Instant Articles are a staple distribution feature among publishers, but now brands want in on the action.
 Digiday reported last month that cable network TBS used Instant Articles to promote its television show People of Earth by publishing fictional diary entries of the show’s characters.
 They are also notable because they look considerably different than how publishers have utilized Instant Articles.

-In many ways, this is an interesting experiment to keep an eye out for.
-Most of the time when we talk about content, we mean nonfictional content, but this experiment is a reminder that content can be anything—fictional, nonfictional, unique—as long as it is good.
+In many ways, this is an interesting experiment to keep an eye on.
+Most of the time when we talk about content, we mean non-fiction content, but this experiment is a reminder that content can be anything—fiction, non-fictional, unique—as long as it’s good.

 There wasn’t too much news to digest this December.
-Instead, there were a ton of “best-of” lists about the content marketing industry.
-So, we’ve made a reading list of our favourites.
+Instead, there were a ton of “best of” lists about the content marketing industry.
+So, we’ve made a reading list of our favorites.

 - The best newsletters of 2016 by Brafton.
 A quick and dirty guide to three great B2B newsletters worth reading.

 - The best branded tweets of 2016 by Contently.
 In 140-characters or less, these brands mastered the medium.